Cyber Insurance for D2C Businesses

 Tools and Strategies Offered by Mitigata

-• Risk Assessment and Management: Mitigata provides comprehensive risk assessments to identify and mitigate potential cyber threats.
-This includes evaluating the security of e-commerce platforms and implementing best practices for data protection.
+• Risk Assessment and Management: Mitigata completes risk analysis to find and eradicate potential cyber terrorists, from testing the security of online shopping sites to researching the newest forms of data protection.

 Conclusion and Next Steps